geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Borne by the furious tide, and driving gales, 240

-Far out to sea the floating island sails ;
+Far out to sea the floating island sails;

 While prescient of his death of lingering pain,

-The bear, with dreadful howls laments in vain ;
+The bear, with dreadful howls laments in vain;

 Which, first transmitted from the ice around,